SC-Tech-Program/FAQs/Posters_Authors.md

 A. Each poster is assigned one display board that is four feet high and eight feet wide.
 The only format requirement is that your poster properly mounts on its display board.

-**Q. Is there a poster template for research and ACM SCR posters?**
+**Q. Is there a poster template for research and ACM SRC posters?**

 A. You should produce a poster that effectively and elegantly portrays its technical content.
 Poster styles, layouts, fonts, and content are left to the discretion of the author(s).